Maryusz/flutter-mvvm-architecture/README.md

 - **MVVM Flutter: Create function**

-  Adds a new functionality to the existing structure.
+  Adds a new feature to the existing structure.
 You will be asked to enter the feature name.

-## Come and Use
+## Usage

 1. **Create the Basic Structure**